Research

 I am particularly interested in how the people we know and the places we live affect our political views and choices.
 One of the main findings of my research is that people often “choose to be changed” by actively selecting into social environments that influence their political views.
 This shows that politics can shape our social choices even when we are not thinking about politics directly.

-My research utilizes unique research designs and employs a variety of research methods, including longitudinal studies, experiments, surveys, and analysis of large datasets.
-My work has appeared in many journals, including Political Behavior, Research and Politics, American Politics Research, and Research in Higher Education, among others.
+My research utilizes unique research designs and employs a variety of research methods, including longitudinal studies, experiments, surveys, and network analysis.
+My work has appeared or is forthcoming in many journals, including the Journal of PoliticsPolitical BehaviorResearch and Politics, and American Politics Research, among others.
 More information, including my full curriculum vitae and ongoing research projects, can be found here.

 I received a Doctor of Philosophy and a Master’s degree in Political Science from the Ohio State University and a Bachelor’s degree in Government and English from the University of Texas at Austin.
 Hook ’em Horns and Go Bucks!